The installation of a solar panel system will:

 Yes.
 Visit this link to learn more about affordable loans, and check out OPTION 1 and OPTION 2 in the Affordable Solar section below.

 Affordable Solar is a NYSERDA program designed to bring solar power to residents who can benefit the most from cheaper electricity -- those who pay proportionately more of their income for it.
 For eligible homeowners, the rebate incentive for PV systems is doubled.

 To be eligible, customers must make less than 80% of the median area income.
 Visit this link to find eligibility levels by county.

 The NYSERDA rebate is taken directly off the up-front cost of the system.
 Rebate levels decrease over time as MW blocks of solar go on-line; visit this link for current levels.
-For example, as of 9/24/15, the rebate for residential systems is $0.50/W. So, for income-qualified residents, this amount would be $1.00/W. As of 11/24/15, a little more than half of the MW block had been used up.
-When it is completely exhausted, the incentive level will drop to $0.40/W, and $0.80/W for income-qualified residents.
+For example, as of 10/15/18, the rebate for residential systems is $0.35/W. So, for income-qualified residents, this amount would be $0.70/W. When it is completely exhausted, the incentive level will drop to $0.20/W, and $0.40/W for income-qualified residents.

 If you are eligible for this program, you may also qualify for free or discounted home energy improvements through the Assisted Home Performance with ENERGY STAR® or EmPower programs.